menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

     - Genre
   - Include a recommendations section with three other games based on genre.

-- **Upcoming Games Page**:
-  - Display 5 upcoming games with:
-    - Title
-    - Release year
-    - Brief description
-  - Clicking a game directs to its details page.

 - **Hidden Gems Page**:
   - Display a list of "Hidden Gems".